 The opening of the second candle is almost on the same level with the close of the first candle.

 The closing of the second candle is almost on the same level with the middle point of the first candle.

 Reversal Thrusting Line

 In this case, the second candle is even higher than in the previous example.
 However, the pattern still responds to the basic thrusting line requirements.
 The second candle gaps down from the close of the first candle.
 Also, the close of the second candle does not cross the middle point of the first candle’s body.

 Now that we have discussed the parameters and the structure of the thrusting line pattern, it is time to trade the setup.

-Bearish Trusting Line Trade Entry
+Bearish Thrusting Line Trade Entry

 Prior to entry, you first need to confirm the pattern.
 This happens when a third candle is created and closes below the body of the second candle.
 This means that the third candle should be bearish.
 When this candle closes below the body of the second candle, we have received confirmation of the bearish thrusting pattern on the chart.